irydium/irydium/packages/site/src/examples/intro.md

 return yearArray;
 ```

-Finally, we'll want to display the results.
+Of course, we also want to display the results.
 Soon we may allow a JavaScript code cell in Irydium to return an
 SVG or HTML element which means we could call Vega-Embed directly, however for now the best way of doing
 this is by creating a Svelte component and calling the visualization library inside there.
 If you're not
 familiar with Svelte, it's a fantastic library for quickly building interactive web sites using a syntax